nicofranzp/CentralBankAPI/readme.md

 pw	="INPUT YOUR PASSWORD"
 ```

 If you plan to share your project through GitHub or GitLab, I recommend you to set the username and password as a secret artifact of you project.
+You could do that by following the intructions [here](https://www.freecodecamp.org/news/how-to-securely-store-api-keys-4ff3ea19ebda/)

 ## Python
 Install Python and the required libraries: